sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 }
 ~~~

-JPA has a built in support for enums.
+JPA has a built-in support for enums.
 It is recommend to use this default handling to avoid provider specific generation of code and configuration files.
 Therefore try not to use enums that have an identifier (key) attribute.
 {: .alert .alert-info}